SimleZhaoXu/mapbox-utils/packages/docs/layer/symbol-point-layer.md

 import { onBeforeUnmount } from 'vue'
-import iconList from '/assets/map-icon/index' import MapView from '/components/map-view.vue' import { SymbolPointLayer } from 'mapbox-utils' import { points } from '/assets/data'
+import iconList from '/assets/map-icon/index' import MapView from '/components/map-view.vue' import { SymbolPointLayer } from 'mapbox-postting' import { points } from '/assets/data'
 import * as turf from '@turf/turf'
 let map